sparanoid/almace-scaffolding/_app/_posts/note/2014-06-09-creating-themes.md

 </article>
 ```

-If your post / page content is multilingual, you can also define multiple languages in array:
+If your post/page content is multilingual, you can also define multiple languages in array:

 ```yaml
 lang: